FAQs

 If it is identified later in the screening process that there are additional employment periods in the specified timeframe, then we are required to chase them as mentioned above, which can cause delays in the process.
 Therefore, please provide details of all employers in the specified timeframe in your application or contact the relevant screening team to provide further details as soon as possible.

 Once your screening has begun, the team responsible for your file will contact you and provide the relevant contact information, should you need further assistance.
-You may also contact our helpdesk on 0161 200 1086.
+You can also find their contact details on your homepage when you log into your account.
+Alternatively, call our general helpdesk on 0161 200 1086.
 Our phone lines are open 24/7, so please don't hesitate to contact us.

 Once your screening is complete we will ask for your feedback in the form of a short, anonymous survey where you can provide your feedback.